Build a re-creation of an historic Altair 8800 computerDesigned by Adwater & Stir in United States of America

 Assembly will require intermediate soldering skills (all through-hole components) and can be completed in 5-6 hours.

-Newly improved kit features a USB keyboard connector rather that a PS2 keyboard connector.
+Newly improved kit features a USB keyboard connector rather than a PS2 keyboard connector.

 Maker Melissa made a great build video.
 Check it out: